 - All candidates should familiarize themselves with a systematic method to analyze the answer choices.
 The questions of data sufficiency fall under one of the two categories: mathematical or analytical/logical.

 - A firm knowledge of all topics under Quantitative Aptitude is necessary to excel in Data Sufficiency.
 They are basic arithmetic questions that do not require a lot of number crunching.
-Since it entails basic math questions from chapters like ratio, proportion, and geometry, it also serves as an assessment of whether you need to brush up your basics.
+Since it entails basic math questions from chapters like ratio, proportion, and geometry, it also serves as an assessment of whether you need to brush up on your basics.

 - To gain a competitive edge over the exams, it is important to master this section of the paper.
-For a chapter like DS, the only way to master it is by practicing.
+For a chapter like DS, the only way to master it is by practising.
 The more you practice the better you will be able to internalize the technique and strategy used for answering the questions.
 It analyses the aptitude of a candidate to reason and distinguish important facts from assumptions.

 Apart from these aforementioned tips, the two golden rules for solving problems on data sufficiency are:

 - Always look for a definite answer.

 These aforementioned tips can help the CAT exam takers to properly approach and solve the related data sufficiency questions with ease.
 Along with these tips, the candidates are suggested to practice different variations of the questions to get confident and increase accuracy and speed while solving.